doctrine/orm/docs/en/reference/attributes-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 In an inheritance hierarchy this attribute allows to override the
-assocation mapping definitions of the parent mappings.
+association mapping definitions of the parent mappings.
 It needs to be nested
 within a ``#[AssociationOverrides]`` on the class level.

 Required parameters: